Python automation case study

 return True

-Trimmed from the public bot source to show the core OBS media-source update without local paths or credentials.
+Trimmed from public source; no local paths or credentials.

 09 / Movie folder scanning

-The bot scans the configured movie directory for supported video extensions, including common formats like .mp4, .mkv, .avi, .mov, .webm, .wmv, .mpeg, .mpg, .m4v, and .ts.
-It also scans one level of subdirectories without following symlinks.
+The bot scans configured movie folders for common video formats and one level of subdirectories, without following symlinks.

-• A periodic movie rescan refreshes the in-memory list every 10 minutes while keeping the previous list if a rescan finds no files.
+• A 10-minute rescan refreshes the list and keeps the prior list if no files appear.

 10 / Vote changes and ties